 Furthermore, under normal market conditions, each Underlying Equity Index's realized volatility has tended to be significantly higher than the Underlying Treasury Index's realized volatility.
 Past performance should not be considered indicative of future performance.
-Under circumstances where an Underlying Equity Index's realized volatility is significantly higher than that of the Underlying Treasury Index, the performance of the relevant Sub-Index (and, therefore, the Index) is expected to be influenced to a greater extent by the performance of the relevant Underlying Equity Index than by the performance of the Underlying Treasury Index, unless the weight of the Underlying Treasury Index.
+Under circumstances where an Underlying Equity Index's realized volatility is significantly higher than that of the Underlying Treasury Index, the performance of the relevant Sub-Index (and, therefore, the Index) is expected to be influenced to a greater extent by the performance of the relevant Underlying Equity Index than by the performance of the Underlying Treasury Index, unless the weight of the Underlying Treasury Index is significantly greater than the weight of the relevant Underlying Equity Index.